AsifJishan/Utho/README.md

-# Utho - Alarm Clock with Quranic Quiz
+# Utho - Alarm Clock with Quran Quiz

 Instead of mindless snoozing, challenge your mind with Islamic knowledge to start your day with purpose and cognitive stimulation.